 Provide users with contact points and material to raise awareness on the use of GFS.
+The authorities' comment on the recommendation:

 The emails of contact persons are available on the MOF and the IMF's SDDS webpages.
 The MOF webpage contains budget classification and explanatory notes.
 In case users have additional questions, they can forward them to GFS contact persons.